bow/crimson/README.rst

     $ crimson picard /path/to/a/picard.metrics converted.json

 Some parsers may also accept additional input format.
-The FastQC parser, for example, also works if you give it a path to the FastQC output directory:
+The FastQC parser, for example, also works if you specify a path to a FastQC output directory:

 .. code-block:: bash